danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 "Every orphan was an explorer, sent to map uncharted territory.
 And every orphan was the uncharted territory itself."

-I've been a composer for a while now and I've engaged with music in a lot of different ways through the course of getting to where I'm at now in this moment that has me writing this text.
+I've been a composer for a while now.
+I've benn envovled with music in a lot of different ways through the course of getting to where I'm at now in this moment that has me writing this text.
 There have been different frameworks at different times and those different frameworks have all come bundled with their own set of different limitations.
-It's difficult to take apart but I think that, at least sometimes those limitations have inspired me.
+It's difficult to take apart but I think that, at least sometimes, those limitations have inspired me.
 They definitely affected the way my music sounded.
 One way that I like to think about these frameworks is the word project.
 Learning to play the guitar was a project.
 Learning to record myself playing guitar was another.
 Playing in a band came next.
 Learning to make songs together with friends sprung to life out of that.
-Fast forward through all of the links in the chain that has been my life to the overarching project of organising sound and this particular example of that.
+If we fast forward through all of the links in the chain that has been my life we arrive at the overarching project of organising sound and this particular example of that.